inonedamnpage/inonedamnpage-hugo/content/post/css-sizing-elements.md

 +++

+# CSS Display Properties

+CSS elements can have three kind of display properties:

+* `display: block`: Take up as much width as possible (with restraint from parent) and height according to the content.
+Eg: `<div>`.
+All block elements begin at a new line.
+* `display: inline`: Take up height and width according to content.
+Eg: `<span>`.
+You cannot set the height and width of these elements, but can set the border and padding (which gets applied to the sides but not in top and bottom).
+Inline elements wrap when the content is bigger than their parent.
+They get displayed in the same line as other elements provided there is space.
+* `display: inline-block`: Like inline elements, they begin in the same line if there is space, however, they take up all the properties of block elements - height, width, padding etc.

 # The CSS Box Model

 All elements in an HTML page can be broken down to and represented in boxes.
 So CSS provides a box model which is used to size elements.